faker-js/faker/docs/guide/index.md

 ## Environments

-You can run Faker in the browser, or within Node.js
+You can run Faker in the browser, or in Node.js.

 ## Installation